SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ## Design

-The below diagram gives an idea of the various components at play when P.A.N.I.C. is running, and how they interact with each other and the node operator:
+The below diagram gives an idea of the various components at play when PANIC is running, and how they interact with each other and the node operator:

 <img src="./IMG_DESIGN_5x.png" alt="design" width="600"/>

 ## Alerting Channels

-P.A.N.I.C. currently supports five alerting channels.
+PANIC currently supports five alerting channels.
 By default, only console and logging alerts are enabled, allowing the node operator to run the alerter without having to set up extra alerting channels.
 This is not enough for a more serious and longer-term alerting setup, for which the node operator should set up the remaining alerting channels.

 - **Console**: alerts printed to standard output (`stdout`).
 - **Logging**: alerts logged to an alerts log (`logs/alerts/alerts.log`).